What is sports marketing? Sports marketing definitions from A to Z

 V – VIP Village

 The best corporate hospitality programme in two-wheel racing, the MotoGP Village is the poster child of the MotoGP World Championship.
 Excellent venues, a superb programme of entertainment and a top-notch gourmet experience are the essence of the VIP Village weekend.
-Without a doubt, the place to be.
+Without a doubt, the place to be for sports marketers and their guests.

 W – Wimbledon, the Championships